krother/software-engineering-python/editors.md

 ## Atom

-The Open Source cousin of Sublime2.
-It has great GitHub integration.
+An Open Source editor that also has great GitHub integration.
+In many aspects atom is comparable to VS Code.

 ----

-## IDLE
+## PyCharm

-Standard editor in Python distributions, easy to use but very basic.
-IDLE is not really useful for bigger programs.
+PyCharm is probably the most luxurious IDE for Python.
+It contains tons of functions that cover most of what the other editors offer.
+This makes PyCharm a great choice for bigger Python projects, although it has a bit of a learning curve.

 ----